yurilamijo/Gunpla-API/README.md

 # Gunpla API
 Project to improve my Python skills.<br>
 API build with Flask-RESTfull.
-Database build with sqlite3 and postgresql<br>
+Database build with sqlite3 and postgresql.<br>
 Launched in Heruko.

 ## Getting Started